gasull/src-git-pull/README.md

 relevant files that might be left out of the repo for any reason.

 The script is written with my ~/src/ folder structure in mind.

-It is recommended to install python-git.

-    sudo aptitude install python-git